randreu27/Chatbot-Ultra-Pro-Max-Energy-CUPME/README.md

 ## 🤖 Using the Chatbot

 1. Access the web interface through your browser at http://localhost:8000
+2. Click the chatbot icon (works like an extension) and choose your preferred language.
-2. Type your query related to Siemens Energy in the input field or click the microphone button to use voice input
+3. Type your query related to Siemens Energy in the input field or click the microphone button to use voice input
-3. For voice input:
+4. For voice input:

 - Ensure your microphone is connected and working
 - Click the microphone icon in the chat interface